bouw0026/NETWORKFINALEXAM/README.md

 - **LAN Segments:** Use `/24` subnets (e.g., `VLAN10`, `PC-A` network).
 - **Inter-Router Links:** Use smaller subnets (`/28`, `/29`) for address conservation.

+Final exam network topology diagram (IPv4).
+All routers use a systematic addressing scheme: each link’s network address encodes the IDs of the devices connected (e.g. routers with IDs 1 and 3 share network 10.10.13.0/29), and each router has a loopback 10.255.0.<ID>/32 for its OSPF Router ID.
+LAN segments (e.g. VLAN10, PC-A network) use /24 subnets, while inter-router links use smaller subnets (/28, /29) to conserve addresses.

 ### Subnet Design and Mask Selection

 - **List All Segments:** Include every router-to-router link and each LAN/VLAN.